-Amazon.com stands tall as one of the most highly priced stock.
-It invested $ 18.5 billion and is harvesting profits and is the most expensive stock on S&P’s 500 index.
+Amazon.com stands tall as one of the most highly-priced stocks.
+It invested $ 18.5 billion and is harvesting profits and is the most expensive stock on S&P’s 500 indexes.
 It is unique in that its stock prices are 700 times its earnings, which position it has held consistently for the past nine months but which is in danger of being eroded.
 Though profits are pouring in from digital computing and

 cloud computing segments, the ratio may diminish to a surprisingly lowly 48 by next year, derating stocks to 10th most costly, if we are to believe a Bloomberg analysis.